 Based on the truncation in capelin age structure and reductions in condition, growth, and maturation timing post-1991, Frank et al. hypothesized that capelin are no longer migratory post-1991.
-However, earlier maturation is also consistent with the hypothesis that age at maturity will decline in fish populations that are stressed (Trippel 1995), with a stressed population being defined by (Shuter 1990) as “one that has undergone a substantial decline in size”.
-It is possible to see rapid changes in age at maturity in response to changes in stock size (Trippel 1995).
+However, earlier maturation is also consistent with the hypothesis that age at maturity will decline in stressed significantly reduced fish populations ( Shuter 1990, Trippel 1995).
+Rapid changes in age at maturity occur in response to changes in stock size (Trippel 1995).
 For example, as Atlantic herring stocks increased in the mid-1980s in Georges Bank, there was a 50% decrease in the percentage of mature age-3 fish (Melvin et al. 1995).

-Unlike Frank et al., we considered the annual age composition data from both the inshore commercial catch and the spring acoustic survey to test the migration hypothesis.
+Unlike Frank et al., we used the annual age composition data from both the inshore commercial catch and the spring acoustic survey to test the migration hypothesis.
 If capelin were no longer migrating, we would expect to see a higher proportion of age-2 fish caught in the inshore post-1991.
 The alternative hypothesis, based on the spring acoustic data, is capelin were migrating post-1991.
 We predicted that the proportion of age-2 fish in the offshore is similar pre and post-1991 as capelin were still maturing offshore before their spawning migration.
 There were large shifts in capelin age compositions from 1980-2016.
-For the inshore commercial fishery pre-1991, age-2 capelin were a negligible component of the fishery (< 5% of total catch) (DFO 2018).
+For the inshore commercial fishery pre-1991, age-2 capelin were a negligible component of the fishery (< 5% of total catch; DFO 2018).
 Post-1991, the contribution of age-2 capelin increased to almost half of commercial inshore catches (DFO 2018), which supports the hypothesis of non-migratory fish maturing early.
 However, the population demographics from catches offshore refute the non-migratory hypothesis as the proportion of ages 2 and 3 sampled offshore has remained consistent pre- and post-1991 at ~60% and ~28% of the catch, respectively (DFO 2018).
 Furthermore, post-1991, the increased proportion of maturing age-2 fish offshore provides an explanation for the increased catch rate of mature age-2 fish inshore (DFO 2018).

 In summary, the inshore commercial catch data provides support for the hypothesis that the capelin stock is no longer migratory, while the demographic composition of capelin obtained from the offshore acoustic survey refutes the hypothesis that capelin are currently non-migratory.
 Furthermore, the increased proportion of mature age-2 fish in the inshore post-1991 can be explained by the increase in proportion of age-2 fish maturing offshore and undergoing a spawning migration.
 While these two indices provide conflicting support for the capelin collapse hypothesis, the fact that the change in capelin demographics in the inshore post-1991 can be explained by the change in demographics in the offshore (i.e. earlier maturation) provides support for the capelin collapse hypothesis.